 Students apply online directly to the University of Tasmania via our eApplication portal.

 Applications to the Schools Recommendation Program are now closed for 2022.
-Application dates for 2023 will be confirmed in early 2022.
+Application dates for 2023 can be found below in the 2022 key dates FAQ.

 You can select five preferences within the program.
 These can include any combination of courses that will be eligible for early offers and quota courses.
 However, quota courses are not applicable for an early offer.